deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

 If you place `SomeDescript` and `descrpt_some_args` into different modules, you are also expected to add `descrpt_some_args` to `entry_points`.

-After you install your new package, you can now use `dp train` to run your new model.
+After you install your new package, you can now use `dp --pt train` to run your new model.

+## Unit tests

+When transferring features from another backend to the PyTorch backend, it is essential to include a regression test in `/source/tests/consistent` to validate the consistency of the PyTorch backend with other backends.
+Presently, the regression tests cover self-consistency and cross-backend consistency between TensorFlow, PyTorch, and DPModel (Numpy) through the serialization/deserialization technique.

+During the development of new components within the PyTorch backend, it is necessary to provide a DPModel (Numpy) implementation and incorporate corresponding regression tests.
+For PyTorch components, developers are also required to include a unit test using `torch.jit`.